sanskrit-coders/sanskrit-coders.github.io/content/tips/projects.md

 - Read some of the source code, contact authors for ideas about how to contribute.
 Send pull requests, open github issues, sent emails on our mailing list.

 ## Project idea lists
-- [Sanskrit coding works trello board](https://trello.com/b/IRSpxN0b) maintained by vishvas - you may contact him in case you want to add ideas.
+- [Sanskrit coding works trello board](https://trello.com/b/IRSpxN0b) maintained by [vishvas](https://vvasuki.github.io/) - you may contact him in case you want to add projects or find out more about something listed there.
+- [Sanskrit related publishing goals board](https://trello.com/b/VpnAmaBd) maintained by [vishvas](https://vvasuki.github.io/).
+Some of the dictionary/ text/ audio/ video publication and curation projects there require scripting/ scraping and the like.
+You may contact him in case you want to add projects or find out more about something listed there.